US STOCKS-Futures drift lower as Nvidia results, Fed minutes loom

 However, given potential headwinds such as a slowdown in China, the company's 2024 guidance could be key for the stock's performance going forward, Cole added.

-Shares of Nvidia edged up 0.2% in premarket trading while other megacap stocks were mixed.
+Shares of Nvidia were flat in premarket trading while other megacap stocks were mixed.

 Before the quarterly report, minutes of the Fed's November meeting are likely to offer more cues on the monetary policy path after evidence of slowing inflation boosted expectations that U.S. interest rates had peaked.
 The minutes are due to be released at 1400 ET (1900 GMT).